Skip to content

 Basic R batch job script

 Below is an example for submitting a serial R batch job that uses one core.
 Note that the test partition is used, which has a time limit of 15 minutes and is used for testing purposes only.
 Actual R batch jobs should in most cases be run in the small partition.
-See here for details on the available batch job partitions on Puhti and on Mahti.
+See here for details on the available batch job partitions on Roihu, Puhti and Mahti.

 More than one CPU core?